-The University of Hartford Department of Public Safety implemented a program named the Student Safety community and to help bridge the gap between campus safety and the campus community.
+The University of Hartford Department of Public Safety

+implemented a program named the Student Safety Ambassador Program (SSA) in 2019.
+The program was established to augment public safety officer services available to the University community.
+The program strives to improve and adapt to the every-growing and evolving campus community and to help bridge the gap between campus safety and the campus community.
 Student Safety Ambassadors are not sworn police officers, not authorized to make arrests, and do not have jurisdiction to provide services beyond the boundaries of University of Hartford campus locations.